wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 **3. NOTEBOOK**

-The Notebook tab, as its name indicates, offers you the possibility yo write labs, exercises sheets and handouts directly in the project.
+The Notebook tab, as its name indicates, offers you the possibility to write labs, exercises sheets and handouts directly in the project.
 It allows you to follow several steps so that you can better understand how to write and set up the application that you need to build.

-It includes 2 possible programming languages: *markdown* (including latex) and *python* (the code can be locally compiled if there is a connected board).
+It has 2 programming languages: *markdown* (including latex) and *python* (the code can be locally compiled if there is a board connected).

 .. image:: images/notebook.png
 	:align: center